Privacy Notice

 Type 1 Opt Out

-This is an objection that prevents an individual's personal confidential information from being shared outside of their general practice except when it is being used for the purposes of direct care, or in particular circumstances required by law, such as a public health screening, or an emergency like an outbreak of a pandemic disease.
-If patients wish to apply a Type 1 Opt-Out to their record they should make their wishes known to the practice manager.
+This is an objection that prevents an individual's personal confidential information from being shared outside of their general practice except when it is being used for the purposes of their individual direct care, or in particular circumstances required by law, such as a public health screening, or an emergency like an outbreak of a pandemic disease.
+If patients wish to apply a Type 1 Opt Out to their record, they should make their wishes known to the Practice Manager.

 National data opt-out (NDOO)